eirikt/Audit.js/README.md

 # Audit.JS

-A demo project/application for an _audit-friendly_ architecture.
+A demo/prototype project/application for an _audit-friendly_ architecture.
 The application is a JavaScript implementation.

 Other noble goals this architecture will strive for are _maintainability_ and _scalability_.
 Two properties often battling each other for attention and space ...

 ## Core design patterns

 The core design patterns in this architecture are:

  1. Event Sourcing